www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/weekly-process-project-status-badges-weekly.md

 * [ ] Find a way for SoundCloud etc. to ignore certain things via an annotation and comment.
   I think, FindBug has something like that.
   * [ ] Create guidelines for handling code scanning like how to handle default rules and its false positives.

+# Note on SoundCloud

+Consider disabling rules, if these cause problems in some cases, as removing too many rules is better than the other way.
+Rules that cause problems sometimes from experience seem to typically require a lot of time with limited benefits.
+If all problems/warnings are solved one can consider to re-enable and solve these one at a time.